usharma123/ResumeReader/README.md

 # ResumeReader
 1. Change path names to run locally
-2. Some didn't scrape properly.
+2. Need to find a way for all the resumes to be parsed equally (probably a formatting issue)
-3. Will work more on it
+3. Started working on NLP stuff (could be useful for shadowing)